shaunchuah/musicsamples/README.md

 ## Disclaimer

 This was written over 2-3 weeks with the aim of rapid deployment so there are imperfections eg no unit testing.
-Testing was done in real life as this was not mission critical and a degree of failure can be tolerated and fixed.
+Testing was done in real life as this was not mission critical and a degree of failure could be tolerated and fixed.

 <!-- MARKDOWN LINKS & IMAGES -->